FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Basics/Compatibility/README.md

 4. Avoid nested and incomplete comment delimiters.
    The following erroneous example contains 3 opening comment delimiters, but only 2 closing comment delimiters:
    `/* Comment 1 /* Comment 2 */ /* Comment 3 */`
-   In Windows because of a compiler bug this may compile.
-It will not on Linux or Mac systems.
+   This is not compiled on Linux and OSX systems.
+On Windows systems, the second, superfluous delimiter is simply ignored.
-   However the following versions will fail on all systems.
+   The following versions will fail on all systems.
    `/* Comment 1 */ /* Comment 2 */ /* Comment 3`
    `/* Comment 1 */ /* Comment 2 */ Comment 3 */`